I call home from Michael’s, praying Mom answers but prepared for the worst. Of course, it’s Dad who answers.

-“One beer is not what concerns me,” Mr. Perk continued.
+“One beer is not what concerns me,” Mr. Perk continues.
 “You’ve certainly been active promoting your band.
 While most press accounts speak highly of you, there are some issues of concern.
-Gables High Assistant Principle Proctor describes you as insolent and part of the ‘anti-social’ peer group.
+Gables High Assistant Principal Proctor describes you as insolent and part of the ‘anti-social’ peer group.
 The photos of you kissing that New York artist can be troubling.
 You know that homosexual behavior is a crime in Florida.
 There is a police report of an incident in Coconut Grove in which you were attacked by an adult.
 You apparently subdued the man who was arrested and then released when you refused to press charges – something about you claiming to be Teen Jesus.
 I assume this is a publicity stunt that may have gone wrong.”

-He paused, expecting me to defend myself.
-After a few seconds he went on.
+He pauses, expecting me to defend myself.
+After a few seconds he goes on.

 “I can discount Mr. Proctor’s report due to the controversy reported in the press about allowing the Hialeah students to stay for after-school activities.
 Apparently he felt you were criticizing his authority, which I find untenable.”

 “What does that mean?”
-I asked, even though I knew.
+I ask, even though I know.

 “Well, discrimination cannot be tolerated if we’re ever to fully desegregate the Miami schools.”

-“Oh,” I continued to seem clueless.
-Dad was now giving me the evil eye.
+“Oh,” I continue to seem clueless.
+Dad is now giving me the evil eye.

 “The homosexual activity may only be for publicity.
 Mr. Warhol has certain medical conditions that make it unlikely that anything could have happened.
 Anyway, he’s the adult here.”

 “I didn’t know that he was ill.
 He was awfully nice to us when we were in New York.
 He never was inappropriate.”